HamzaDincer/trust-game-experiment/README.md

 # Trust Game Study

-An interactive web application developed in React to study trust reciprocity using machine learning algorithms.
+An interactive web application developed in React to study trust reciprocity.

 ## Introduction